 One of the most pivotal moments in the history of the wheelchair is the Bath chair from the city of Bath.
 Bath is built around natural thermal hot springs that flowed into Roman built baths.
 The healing properties of these mineral-rich spring waters made Bath an attractive spa town.

 People from across Europe would visit to heal and recover and to experience the wealth of literature and art.
 Many of the visitors were sick or disabled, which led to the development of several new wheelchairs.
-These were the first commercial wheelchairs and could be hired to transport visitors to and from the spa.
+Not to mention, these were the first commercial wheelchairs and visitors could hire them as transport to and from the spa.

 To this day the thermal spa of Bath continues to be a tourist attraction.
 Watch this video to see what it looks like today: